-Place the stuffing in the casserole dish or roasting pan and firmly press the turkey into the stuffing.
+- Place the stuffing in the roasting pan and firmly press the turkey over the stuffing.
 Rub the skin with butter and place in the oven.

-Baste the bird several times during the roasting process.
-I also like to pour a bit of chicken broth (keep it in the refrigerator in between basting times) onto the exposed stuffing and stir it so it... doesn't dry out and keeps absorbing flavor.
+- Baste the bird several times during the roasting process. don't... forget to baste the exposed stuffing as well so it doesn't dry out and keeps absorbing flavor.

-When a meat thermometer registers 165 degrees F, remove from the oven, cover with foil, and let stand 10 minutes.
+- When a meat thermometer inserted into the thickest part of the breasts registers 165 F, remove from the oven, cover with foil, and let stand 10 minutes.
 Remove the turkey from the stuffing and place on a platter to carve.

 05 of 05